095056/Luis/Mirrors.md

 ## Mirrors by [Xeffyr](https://github.com/xeffyr)

-Updated daily.
+Updated hourly.
 Only for installations running Android 7.0 and higher.

 |Repository|sources.list entry                                               |
 |:---------|:----------------------------------------------------------------|